amsen20/masters-thesis/docs/evaluation/imem-in-practice.md

   using ctx: Context[WC, MC]^
 ): ... = ...
 ```
-The following would be the compilation error:
+then the following would be the compilation error:

 ```
 [error]     | ...